CMS Francis Lefebvre logo

 Rodolphe Olivier

 Rodolphe Olivier joined CMS Francis Lefebvre in 1997 and became a partner in 2010.
 He practices in employment, labour and pensions law.
-Leading the firm’s litigation team, he represents clients in employment, labour and pensions cases before the courts, including the employment tribunal, the tribunal judiciaire (trial court), the tribunal de police, the tribunal correctionnel, the administrative court, the administrative court of appeal, and the arbitration commission for journalists in France, the CAJ.
+He co-leads the litigation team and is particularly involved in disputes relating to employment, labour and pensions law before first-instance courts (the employment tribunal, the tribunal judiciaire (trial court), the tribunal de police, the tribunal correctionnel, the administrative court) and the administrative court of appeal, and the arbitration commission for journalists in France, the CAJ.

 Delphine Pannetier